-The Coastal Bike Path is only about 15 km and runs to Qixing Lake (no idea why it’s called a lake when it’s a coastal beach).
+The Coastal Bike Path is only about 15 km and runs to Qixing Beach (Seven Star Beach).
 However, there are other roads around the area and I turned off the path a few times to find other interesting destinations and sights along the way.
 There were a lot of helpful tourist signs pointing to various places of interest, although some of the names were misleading and sometimes the signs disappeared as the destination approached (explains why I got lost a couple times).

 Ease of renting a bike in Hualien

 I rented a bike from Giant just outside the train station for about $10 — they provided a helmet and lock.
 It was a much better bike than the one I rented in Siem Reap when riding around Angkor Wat.
 Unlike that 40-mile ride along dirt roads, this time I only managed about 23 miles (though that number could be higher because I really don’t know some of the roads I turned down).

 The ride started out through the town of Hualien and onto a narrow path along the river that led to the ocean.
 I soon reached the end of the coastal bike path as I headed south — it looked as though they were extending the path, but I haven’t seen any information on it.
 I saw other bikers either heading further south along the busy road or heading north from there.
 I decided to turn around and head toward Qixing Beach.